nathanesau/sd-pastebin/pastebin-backend/deploy/README.md

 ## environment variables

-environment variables should be set manually in environment (for security reasons).
+environment variables should be set manually in server (for security reasons).
 This can be done in ``~/.bashrc``.
 Following variables should be set:

 ```bash
 POSTGRES_PASS=yourpass